pfriesch/PhnKWS/README.md

     err_final=cost_err(out_dnn1,lab_cd)
 ```

-The way all the various features and architectures are combined is specified in this section with a very simple and intuitive meta-language.
+The way all the various features and arch_dict are combined is specified in this section with a very simple and intuitive meta-language.
-The field `model:` describes how features and architectures are connected to generate as output a set of posterior probabilities.
+The field `model:` describes how features and arch_dict are connected to generate as output a set of posterior probabilities.
 The line `out_dnn1=compute(MLP_layers,mfcc)` means "`feed the architecture called MLP_layers1 with the features called mfcc and store the output into the variable out_dnn1`”.
 From the neural network output `out_dnn1` the error and the loss functions are computed using the labels called `lab_cd`, that have to be previously defined into the `[datasets\*]` sections.
 The `err_final` and `loss_final` fields are mandatory subfields that define the final output of the model.

 A much more complex example (discussed here just to highlight the potentiality of the toolkit) is reported in `cfg/TIMIT_baselines/TIMIT_mfcc_fbank_fmllr_liGRU_best.cfg`: